GadgetFactory/Papilio-Wings/BPS6002 LogiStart Shield/Readme.txt

 https://www.youtube.com/watch?v=OsVe8Iz7Yxw

 CHANGELOG
+11/18/2014	Version 1.02
+	-Moved the Audio jack out for easier manufacturing.

 10/22/2014	Version 1.01
 	-R48-R52 were not in the BOM for 1.0, added for 1.01 -The Seven Segment Display must be a Common Anode type display - the prototypes used Common Cathode which do not work.